Why is the Benalla scandal controversial for Macron's government? Euronews explains

-French President Emmanuel Macron has found himself in a deepening crisis as one of his senior aides is to be dismissed from his post after a French newspaper identified him as the suspect attacking protesters during a May Day rally.
-Police are now questioning the security aide, Alexandre Benalla, over the footage.
+French President Emmanuel Macron has found himself in a deepening crisis after a French newspaper identified the head of his personal security detail attacking protesters during a May Day rally.
+Police are now questioning the former security aide, Alexandre Benalla, over the footage.
+The French presidency said last Friday it had begun dismissal procedures.

 Why is the Benalla scandal controversial for Macron's government?
 Euronews explains